mitchos/pyZscaler/docs/zpa-api/segment_groups.markdown

 The Segment Group will be in the disabled state unless you pass `enabled=True` upon creation.

 ### Example
+{: .no_toc }
+We can add a Segment Group with the absolute minimum required parameters as per below:

 ```python
 from pyzscaler.zpa import ZPA